adhdevops/adhdevops.club/content/posts/review-trello.md

  probably, if you're like me, you feel like you're running on top of a giant ball, trying desperately to keep from being crushed.
  How can Kanban help with that?

-If you're like most of us here at the ADHD Devops Club, you've forgotten a lot of things you meant to get done.
+If you're like most of us here at the ADHD DevOps Club, you've forgotten a lot of things you meant to get done.
  Like most of us, you've probably tried post-it notes, but then you lose the post-its!
  I solved this by making a kanban board out of post-it notes on my crafts room wall.